 Waking Up at 3 am Because of Menopause

 If you never had this problem until you got older, then, yup, aging and its good friend menopause are playing a role.
 For one thing, says Findley, as we age we tend to get less of that deep sleep.
 But there’s more.
 If you’re post-menopausal, you need no introduction to night sweats.
 These are caused when the hypothalamus, which regulates your body temperature, becomes confused by fluctuating estrogen levels.

 However, says Mary Jane Minkin, clinical professor at Yale and practicing ob/gyn, there’s a newer hypothesis for why menopausal women often awaken in the early hours: Their pituitaries may be making them do it.
 “When estrogen declines,” she explains, “the hypothalamus sends a hormone called GnRH [gonadotropic releasing hormone] to the pituitary gland.
 And since the hypothalamus is thought to produce GnRH most actively in the early morning hours, this activity may stimulate the nearby sleep center, which is also located in the hypothalamus.”

 The remedy for night sweats and early-hour wakefulness?
 Estrogen replacement may help, says Minkin, as may SSRI and SNRI antidepressants.
 One of her favorite non-medical remedies is Remifemin Good Night, which contains German black cohosh for hot flashes and various herbs for sleep.

-Join Nest with Covey or Rule the Roost for immediate access to our private chat room in our CoveyConnect app called,”Up at 3 AM”.
+Join Nest with Covey for immediate access to our private chat room in our CoveyConnect app called,”Up at 3 AM”.
 For other Covey articles on sleep see: “4 Weird Sleep Tricks that Work“, “Take a Sleepcation from Your Spouse”, “Best White Noise Apps”, “My Sleep Rules” and “The One Beauty Treatment Every Woman Over 40 Needs.”